MPC88/MC_SVSpawnHunters/README.md

 ================
 Mod will spawn a "hunter fleet" on key press, using the same function the game uses to spawn these fleets in.

-This works INDEPDENTLY from the existing game timer.
+This works independent of the existing game timer.
 You will end up with 2 fleets if you manually spawn a fleet, then the game spawns a fleet on its timer.

 The fleet will be whichever faction owns the sector you are currently in (I haven't tried it in a "no owner" sector, it might crash or you might get a fleet of marauders, I don't know...).
 You can therefore spawn a friendly "hunter fleet".
 As with most ships, these will despawn once you leave the sector, but just be aware (note: this can be fun when combined with attack fleets, just sayin'...).